 What is the Tickets Module?

-The Tickets module is a comprehensive service ticket management system that handles the entire lifecycle of customer support requests.
+The Tickets module is a comprehensive ticket management system that handles the entire lifecycle of customer support requests.
 From initial ticket creation through resolution and completion, the module provides tools to track issues, manage priorities, assign work, and maintain detailed records of all customer interactions.

 Why It's Essential for Customer Service